Protobi has two features that make coding text open-ends easier, the Recode dialog and Recode (advanced).

 - Press "x": removes tag from value

-The codes box on the far right of the page contains every tag that appears in the element.
+The codes on the far right of the page is the entire code frame for the element.

 - Press a tag: limits the view to only values that have the tag